1. Blog

 It’s important to note that dog kibble also contains fiber in the form of cellulose.
 Cellulose is an insoluble fiber, however, which means that you don’t want your dog to get too much from that source.

-If you’re feeding kibble, you’ll want to mix in sources of soluble fiber to give your furry friend a more well-rounded and fibrous diet.
+If you’re feeding dry dog food, you may want to mix in sources of soluble fiber to give your furry friend a more well-rounded and fibrous diet.
 Doing so may help him have smoother bowel movements and support a healthier digestive system.

 How Much Fiber Should You Feed Your Dog?